luigigamedev/Goal-AR-Goal/README.md

-# Goal AR Goal
-This is a 1v1 football shooting online multiplayer game made with Unity.
+A 1v1 online multiplayer football shooting game built with Unity.

-This is part of a study about augmented reality and unity built in network.

-There is 2 versions, PC and Android.
-The Android's version uses augmented reality.

-The network design is based on an authoritative server.
+This project uses a server-authoritative network design.

 ## Demo Video
 https://youtu.be/4hNYw7OQO1A